 Gallery of minimalist tattoos done by tattoo artists worldwide that can be filtered by subject, body part and size.read more

 Minimalist tattoos are the ones that are reduced to its necessary elements.
 The aim of minimalism is to strip everything down to its essential quality and achieve simplicity.
+Regarding the execution however, some of the most straightforward designs actually take the longest.
+The execution of the tattoo can take much less than the process of putting the stencil, which takes way more time because I the artist needs to make sure everything is precise and placed correctly.

 Minimalism is a 20th century art movement characterized by extreme simplicity.
-Minimalism, on Tattoo Filter, refers to self-contained and tangible works of art.* These designs are focused on removing all nonessential elements, at times even attempting to erase the presence of the artist.
+Minimalism, on Tattoofilter, refers to self-contained and tangible works of art.* These designs are focused on removing all nonessential elements, at times even attempting to erase the presence of the artist.
 The artist can arguably never be completely removed from the work, though, for they are choosing what is subjectively “essential.”

 Negative space is a key component of minimalism.
 By omitting the majority of details from a subject or idea, the emptiness serves to prioritize and emphasize specific details.